cunybpl/nycet_pnp/src/content/guides/systems/chilled-water-loop.md

 A primary-secondary chilled water system consists of a primary CHW loop with primary pumps as well as a secondary CHW loop with secondary pumps to distribute the cooling load to the building.
 The components of a primary-secondary flow system are shown in Figure 1.
 The following designs can be found in a primary-secondary flow system:

 A **constant-primary variable-secondary flow system** uses constant-speed pumps to maintain flow through the primary loop, while separate pumps in the secondary loop distribute flow and cooling load to the facility.
-This configuration typically includes a two-way valve that regulates flow between the primary and secondary loops.
+A primary-secondary chilled water system consists of a primary CHW loop with primary pumps, which circulates water through the chillers, and secondary CHW loop with secondary pumps which takes a portion of water from the primary loop and distributes it to the building.

 A **variable-primary variable-secondary flow system** has variable frequency drives (VFDs) installed on primary and secondary pump motors controlled by the differential pressure in the piping network.